-Author of Beads on One String
+Author of Beads on One String, Ninth Printing

-Radio, TV and More...
+Radio, TV and more...

-Dennis Warner's career has brought him to all 50 states and beyond, earning him global recognition and a reputation of being one of the top entertainers in the singer-songwriter genre.
+Dennis Warner's musical journey has brought him to all 50 states and beyond, earning him global recognition and a reputation for being an elite entertainer in the singer-songwriter genre.

 2018 was a big year for Dennis.
 Early that year, he was invited to the RoundGlass Music Awards in New York City celebrating “Enlightened musicians from around the globe who create music to make the world a better place.”
 Later that year, Dennis was honored to perform for the Parliament of the World’s Religions in Toronto, where 7,500 attendees representing 230 different faiths from around the planet gathered finding ways to coexist in our diverse world.

 Featured on Radio and TV Syndication:

 - Hosted Jammin' with Dennis Warner (Amperes Radio Network)

 - Radio Unnamable with Bob Fass (New York City)

 - Radio Heartland (MPR)